diptajit1996/IMDB-API-Project-in-python/README.md

-This is an IMDB API project where people can give reviews to those movies and series which ever movies and series are launched.
+This is an IMDB API project where any kind of movies and series if launched than people can give review to those movies and series.